Retirement Plans in Canada: Workplace & Personal Options, Tax Treatments, How to Maximize

 Can You Continue Working while Receiving Public Pension Income?

 Yes.
-You can keep working while receiving CPP, QPP, or OAS benefits; however, each program has specific rules regarding contributions and potential reductions based on your income.
-Regardless, these rules vary by program and by your age.
+You can keep working while getting CPP, QPP, or OAS benefits, but each program has its own rules about payments and possible income-related cuts.
+These rules also change depending on the program and your age.

 Here are reasons to help determine if continuing to work will increase your total retirement income or result in unexpected costs.